 After buying and holding about 30 Canadian dividend paying stocks and about 10 U.S. dividend paying stocks for income and growth – we focus on owning U.S.-listed ETFs in our RRSPs for extra diversification.

-- We get solid yield (income) of about 3%.
+- We get solid yield (income) of about 3% from these ETFs.
 This income will be used to pay for our expenses without selling units of the fund.

-- We get capital gains over time.
+- We get growth over time.
 These ETFs offer growth in addition to quarterly income.

 - We avoid withholding taxes.
 U.S.-listed ETFs held inside an RRSP avoid withholding taxes of 15%.
 It’s worth reminding you foreign dividends are taxed at your marginal rate otherwise.
 Be aware Canada has tax treaties with the U.S. and many other countries.
 Those tax treaties waive withholding taxes on U.S. stocks or U.S. ETFs in registered accounts like RRSPs, RRIFs and Locked-In Retirement Accounts (LIRAs).
 TFSAs don’t apply to these tax treaties.
 In a TFSA you must pay 15% withholding taxes on distributions earned using a U.S. ETF or 15% withholding tax on a U.S. stock like Coca-Cola.